 How is the HTTP traffic between a server and a client modified when the channel is encrypted?

 Similar to an HTTP request, the client begins the process by requesting an HTTPS session.
 This could be by entering an HTTPS address in the URL or by clicking on an HTTPS hyperlink.
-Now, when he link is to be secured the server responds by sending the server’s certificate.
+Now, when the link must be secured the server responds by sending the server’s certificate.
 The certificate includes the server’s public key.
 The matching private key is on the server and only accessible by the server.
 The client then creates a symmetric key and encrypts it with the server’s public key.
 The creation of the symmetric session key is what differs in the different versions of SSL and could use D-H in some cases for the generation of the exact same key by the client and the server, so the key is never actually exchanged.
-This symmetric key (also called ephemeral key) will be used to encrypt data in the HTTPS session so it is sometimes called a session key.
-When D-H is not used the client sends the encrypted session key it generated to the web server, this key is encrypted using the server’s public key.
-Only the server’s private key can decrypt this.
+This symmetric key (also called ephemeral key or session key) will be used to encrypt data in the HTTPS session.
+When D-H is not used, the client sends the encrypted session key it generated to the web server.
+This key is encrypted using the server’s public key.
+Only the server’s private key can decrypt the cypher and obtain the client’s session key.
 If attackers intercept the encrypted key, they won’t be able to decrypt it since they don’t have access to the server’s private key.
 The server receives the encrypted session key and decrypts it with the server’s private key, this is not true when D-H is used though, as the server generates an identical session key as the one that was generated by the client.
 At this point, both the client and the server know the symmetric/session key.
 All of the session data exchanged over the link is encrypted with this symmetric/session key using symmetric encryption.

 In the case the server is configured to accept client certificates to authenticate the client, the exchange differs a little from the one described above.
 Digital certificates provide a way for the clients to trust the server with validations that can be done of the certificate presented by the server, but this subject (client certificates involved on the HTTPS exchange and server authentication using digital certificates) is beyond the scope of this post.